We’re here to help! Call 1.800.356.5221

 The best solution to get a reliable seal with a beard is to use a nasal mask or a nasal pillow mask, as these don’t require a seal around the mouth.
 However, it’s still entirely possible that your plush facial hair will be comfortable in a full face mask.
 After all, there are no wrong answers in CPAP therapy as long as it’s helping you get the most out of your sleep apnea therapy.

-When choosing a new mask, comfort is essential, but so is noise and price—and we’ve got you covered on all fronts.
+When choosing a new mask, comfort is essential, but so are noise and price—and we’ve got you covered on all fronts.
+So sit back, stroke your mustache, and let’s dive into our review of the best CPAP masks for facial hair!

 Editor’s Pick: AirFit™ P10 Nasal Pillow Mask